Free Pre-K Programs

 Childcare Network is proud to offer these programs to our parents.
 To learn more about your state’s requirements, see the information below.
 If you want to enroll with any state Pre-K program click here.

-What is Georgia's Pre-K Program?
+What is Georgia's Free Pre-K Program?

 Georgia's Pre-K Program is a lottery funded educational program for Georgia's four year olds to prepare children for Kindergarten.